aleksir/fswatch/README.md

     ./fswatch /some/<dir|file> "echo changed"

-This would monitor `/some/dir` for any change, and run `echo changed` when a modification event is received.
+This would monitor `/some/<dir|file>` for any change, and run `echo changed` when a modification event is received.

 In the case you want to watch multiple directories, just separate them with colons like:

     ./fswatch /some/<dir|file> [/some/<dir|file> ...] "echo changed"

+If you monitor some file and it changes then $FILE variable is a changed file name.
+You can for example use this script to detect when a less file changed and then process it.

+    ./fswatch /some/lessfile.less "lessc \$FILE > style.css"

 ### Usage with rsync